typegoose/mongodb-memory-server/README.md

 This package automatically downloads binaries from [https://fastdl.mongodb.org/](https://fastdl.mongodb.org/) according to your operating system.
 You can see all available versions by the following links [Linux](https://www.mongodb.org/dl/linux) (Ubuntu, RHEL, Debian, SUSE, Amazon), [OSX](https://www.mongodb.org/dl/osx), [Win](https://www.mongodb.org/dl/win32).

+> If your network is behind a proxy, make sure that it is configured through the `HTTPS_PROXY` or `HTTP_PROXY` environment variable.

 Every `MongoMemoryServer` instance creates and starts fresh MongoDB server on some free port.
 You may start up several mongod simultaneously.
 When you terminate your script or call `stop()` MongoDB server(s) will be automatically shutdown.

 Perfectly [works with Travis CI](https://github.com/nodkz/graphql-compose-mongoose/commit/7a6ac2de747d14281f9965f418065e97a57cfb37) without additional `services` and `addons` options in `.travis.yml`.